klogg/fl2000_drm/README.md

 ## Notes
  * VGA (D-Sub) DAC output of FL2000DX can be implemented as a DRM bridge (dumb_vga_dac)
  * For registration of sibling I2C devices of IT66121 (CEC, DDC, ...) i2c\_new\_dummy() function may be used
- * Need to review, test and cleanup init/cleanup procedures to ensure no leaks or races or other issues
- * Need to implement unit testing with latest kernel & DRM unit testing tools, target coverage shall be 100%

 ## TODO
+ * Review, test and cleanup init/cleanup procedures to ensure no leaks or races or other issues
  * Debug and fix deinitialization (shutdown / remove)
  * Move all (or as much as possible) resources to device resources (dev/devres functions) and simplify release
  * Replace bus detection & components linking with configuration (modprobe / udev)